-MBio partners with industry, government and academia to develop unique, high-value portable technology solutions for diverse applications.
-MBio’s commercial partnerships are typically confidential, since we develop technologies, in part, as a proprietary product development partner.
+MBio partners with industry, government and academia to develop unique, high-value portable technology solutions for a diverse set of applications in point-of-care diagnostics.

 UNIVERSITY OF CALIFORNIA, SAN DIEGO